 Prevalence of kidney disease in cats

-Kidney disease is a common disorder of cats over 10 years of age.
+Kidney disease is a common disorder in cats over 10 years of age.
 In geriatric kidney disease, the kidneys began to degenerate as part of the natural aging process.
 The cause for this degeneration is unknown.
 All breeds and both sexes are equally affected by geriatric onset kidney disease, although certain breeds are also predisposed to earlier onset genetic renal disease.

 Symptoms of kidney disease (also called renal disease)

-Only 30% of normal kidney tissue is necessary for the normal kidney function, meaning that up to 70% of kidney tissue is damaged before clinical signs of dysfunction occur.
-Therefore, in the early stages of disease, symptoms may be too subtle to detect at home.
-The table below shows the common progression of kidney dysfunction to kidney failure, and the observed clinical signs:
+Only 30% of normal kidney tissue is necessary for normal kidney function, meaning that up to 70% of kidney tissue is damaged before clinical signs of dysfunction occur.
+Therefore, in the early stages of the disease, symptoms may be too subtle to detect at home.
+The table below shows the common progression of kidney dysfunction to kidney failure and the observed clinical signs:

 - Loss of ability to concentrate urine resulting in excessive loss of fluid